daavoo/pyntcloud/docs/points.rst

 A classic point cloud is just a set of points.

-In pyntcloud *points* is one of many attributes of the core class PyntCloud, althougt it's probably the most important.
+In pyntcloud *points* is one of many attributes of the core class PyntCloud, although it's probably the most important.

 This attribute is internally represented as a
 `pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`__.

-It is highly recommended to read the pandas DataFrame documentation in order to understand what are the posibilitites for manipulating the point cloud information that this entitie brings.
+It is highly recommended to read the pandas DataFrame documentation in order to understand the possibilities for manipulating the point cloud information that this entity offers.

 .. code-block:: python